Please provide your zip code to see plans in your area.

 Generally, “partial duals” have income and assets that may be low – but not low enough to qualify for full Medicaid benefits in their state.

 States are required to cover certain services for Medicaid recipients, including skilled nursing facility or hospice services.
-But states can go above and beyond these “mandatory levels” to cover expenses such as long-term care and services in your home.
+But states can go above and beyond these “mandatory levels” to cover expenses such as long-term care services provided in your home.

 The route to enrollment in both programs varies, but typically, dual-eligibles start out enrolled in Medicare, and then gain the additional coverage through Medicaid on the basis of income/assets or life circumstances (such as a severe disability).
 These dual-eligibles qualify because they or someone else realizes the beneficiary also needs Medicaid.